 It’s also important not to dismiss the psychological impact which results when teenagers can see well without wearing bulky glasses and changing their eye color to suit their taste.
 It is well known among eyecare professionals that some teens are provided a fresh sense of confidence which comes from looking their best.
 This inevitably contributes to their overall social well-being and sense of worth and what parent doesn’t want a healthy, happy teen?

 Working with Your Doctor

-However, as parents, being prepared to bring up certain concerns or questions with your eyecare professional when either fitting your teen or trying to address an ongoing problem will be advantageous to all parties concerned.
-An important thing to remember: when it comes to contact lens wear knowledge is power.
-The more information you give your eyecare professional and the better equipped you are to understand the differing modalities available to correct certain problems you and your eyecare provider will be able to arrive at a good decision for your teen’s vision and eye health.
-These will not only resulting in your teen seeing better, but also increasing the comfort experienced when wearing their lenses.
+Bring your concerns or questions to your eyecare professional when either fitting lenses, or addressing an ongoing problem.
+The more information you give your eyecare professional, the better he will be able to arrive at a good decision for your teen’s vision and eye health.
+This will not only resulting in your teen seeing better, but also increasing the comfort experienced when wearing their lenses.